-1. SRC's survey found general support from committee chairs for the current organization of Senate committees.
-Nonetheless, SRC believes, after careful consideration of the survey results and our own examination, that the desirability of comprehensive reform of the Senate committee system is necessary.
+- 1. While SRC's survey found general support from committee chairs for the current organization of Senate committees, other input and consideration leads SRC to offer the following proposals for reform of the Senate committee system. - i.
+SCUS and SGSC become committees reporting directly to Senate.